Online sex offender arrests 'double'

 "But if you manage the perpetrator of that crime effectively, you'll have less of those victims," he said.

-Juliette Grayson, one of the founders of StopSO, says not enough attention is given to rehabilitating sex offenders.
+Juliet Grayson, one of the founders of StopSO, says not enough attention is given to rehabilitating sex offenders.

 "Because people can't say, 'mum I've got this weird sexual attraction to children, can you get me some help", they don't get the help.